ivancili/advanced-database-models/project_1/README.md

 Technologies:

-- ReactJS on frontend
+- Javascript (ReactJS) on frontend
-- Flask on backend
+- Python (Flask) on backend
-- PostgreSQL database is used to save textual data.
+- PostgreSQL database is used to save textual data
+- Nginx as a reverse proxy

 To run the app:

 1. Run the containers using `docker-compose up --build -d`
-2. App is running on **http://localhost:80/**
+2. App is running on **http://localhost**
 3. pgAdmin4 can be accessed on **http://localhost:5000**